 The studio is equipped with an ETC digital lighting board with a full complement of 96 grid lighting dimmers.
 There are also special features for lighting effects.
 There are 96 electrical drops for lights.
 In addition, there are two large floor lights, additional portable tripods, C-stands, reflector panels and a wide variety of scrims and colored gels, which are used frequently in production and performance classes.
 There are 12 audio outlets mounted around the studio walls to connect microphones.
 The studio also features 20 set backgrounds, seamless paper, portrait backdrops and other prop pieces located in storage areas.
 The TV studio floor and adjoining Production Control Room are designed for handicapped access.

-The Department boasts a spacious Avid Nonlinear Editing Lab with ten workstations connected to a 64 terabyte ISIS 5000/5500.
-Thanks to the ISIS, after students begin an edit, second and subsequent sessions can be done on any other available Avid station.
+The Department boasts a spacious Video Nonlinear Editing Lab with ten workstations running Adobe CC, connected to a 48 terabyte EVO shared storage server.
+Thanks to the EVO, after students begin an edit, second and subsequent sessions can be done on any other available workstation.

 Older recording decks (S-VHS and U-Matic) are maintained in Master Control for dubbing purposes.
-All current studio production is recorded onto the Airspeed 5500, or onto tape using DVC-Pro 50, DVC Pro, Mini-DV or Betacam.
+All current studio production is recorded onto the Airspeed 5500, or onto tape using DVC-Pro 50, DVC Pro, Mini-DV or Betacam SP.

 Cameras, tripods, microphones, mike booms, and other assorted items (adapters, fuses, soldering tools, etc.) are available for students to “check out” for course related field productions.
 The unit has 19 portable ENG cameras (Canon XF-300, XF-100) that use Compact Flash cards for recording media.
 In addition, we have three XL-2 mini-DV camcorders for normal use and one DVC Pro camcorder for special productions.
 We have 18 Lowel lighting kits for location lighting.
 The engineers sign in/out equipment to the students.
 There are also 9 portable audio cassette decks to be signed out for field recording.